-- the growth in the number of nonstate groups motivated by various convictions with or without clear political motivation, - the creation of a black market for WMD-related materials and expertise, - the increased access to materials for developing chemical, biological, and nuclear weapons, - advances in technology that have made it easier to carry out a WMD attack, - and the involvement of organized crime networks in nuclear smuggling and trafficking.
+- the growth in the number of nonstate groups motivated by various convictions with or without clear political motivation, - the creation of black or gray markets for WMD-related materials and expertise, - the increased access to materials and components for developing chemical, biological, and nuclear weapons, - advances in technology that have made it easier to carry out a WMD attack, - and the involvement of organized crime networks in nuclear smuggling and trafficking.

 These trends coupled with the presence of existing weapons stockpiles make proliferation to undesirable parties, especially terrorists, a growing concern.
+Accordingly, there is a need for constant vigilance and increased attention to ensuring the security of materials associated with WMD.